Ajayuchiha/LLM-Code-RAG-Agent/README.md

 </p>

-# 🚀 DevRAG — AI Developer + Knowledge Intelligence Agent
+# 🚀AI Developer + Knowledge Intelligence Agent

 DevRAG is a **context-aware AI agent** that merges: